SuperOfficeDocs/superoffice-docs/docs/api/rows/get-row-from-entity.md

 # Retrieve a row through an entity

+A property of Row type directly refers to a particular row of a table.

+For example, in the `Sale` Entity, the `Currency` property would refer to the `Currency` table and would contain the columns that are in the `Currency` table as its properties.

 This example shows how to retrieve the properties of a `Currency` Row through a `Sale` Entity.

 ```csharp